17 May 7:00 pm

 – 9:00 pm

 David recounts the development of Air Power from early fragile Maurice Farmans, to the mighty Handley Page 0-400 Bombers of the Trenchard’s Independent Air Force.
-He illuminates his talk with the technical development of aerial photography, dangerous early efforts at bombing and the significance of gun synchronisation to enable firing through the propeller.
-Aircraft fitted with synchronised guns so dominated the skies that they were known as the “Fokker Scourge”.
+He will illuminate his talk with the technical development of aerial photography, dangerous early efforts at bombing and the significance of gun synchronisation to enable firing through the propeller.

 “Boom” Trenchard’s magnetic personality could have overshadowed the Salmonds, but both their achievements were fundamental to bringing about the Armistice.